willburr/humorous-headlines/README.md

 ## Data Augmentation and Vocab Preparation

-This section also needs to be run to train any models - it prepares all of the data and runs a lot of housekeeping methods
+This section also needs to be run to train any models - it prepares all of the data and runs a lot of housekeeping methods.

 ## 1: Approach 1 - Pre-Trained Representations